Sumboard

 How Conversational BI Works (The Three-Layer Architecture)

-Under the hood, conversational BI combines three technical layers that work together to create that seamless experience.
+Under the hood, conversational BI combines three technical layers that work together to create that smooth experience.

 The Query Generation & Semantic Understanding Layer translates your intent into executable database queries.
 This is the hard part.
 Your question might be simple ("show me top products"), but the underlying SQL query needs to join multiple tables, apply filters, and respect data permissions.